 Paklenica National Park is the most visited climbing center in Croatia, also popular outside Croatia.
 The close proximity of seawater gives this climbing site a special charm, making Paklenica Riviera an ideal place to combine climbing and water sports.

-Today, at Paklenica climbing site, which is mostly composed of limestone, there are about 400 well-equipped marked routes of different difficulty grade and length (from grade 3 to 8b+), so each climber can find something to his/her liking.
+Today, there are about 590 well-equipped marked routes of different difficulty and length (from grade 3 to 8c), set in the carbonate rocks, so each climber can find something to his/her liking.

 Most short sport climbing routes are situated in Klanci, the narrowest part of the Velika Paklenica canyon.
 The routes are easily accessible and therefore suitable for climbers with small children.